joshua360x/animal-farm-2021/README.md

 * Cypress will open -- you should then click "run <#> integration spec(s)"
     ![](cypress.png)
 * Make sure all tests pass

+# HTML SetUp

+1) 3 images
+- Why?
+It tells us when to play an animal sound
+- How? `myImage.addEvenListener('click', () = {})
+2) Some of way of playing audio (<audio src='some audio />)
+- Why?
+To play the sound on click ( this is what are app does)
+- How?
+We grab audio tag from the DOM (just like any other HTML element and then we do this to it:)
+[dogSound.play()]

+## Event
+On Click:
+Play the appropiate file
+Call the .play method on the appropiate DOM element